IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/rjsf-renderer/README.md

 - the [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) Html5 renderer implementation

-So if you think you should implement the Gutenberg renderer or Html5 renderer for the Hackaton - this plugin is your place to be.
+So if you think you should implement the Gutenberg renderer or Html5 renderer for the Hackathon - this plugin is your place to be.

 _The plugin does not need to have any other purpose than providing [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) and our renderers to all other plugins/theme.
 It contains a simple plugin settings page rendering a form using [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) our renderer just for testing purposes_